Can You Get HIV Through Oral Sex?

 Can you get HIV from oral sex?

 It is possible in theory, but in typical real-world scenarios it is considered extremely low risk.
 Most infections are not caused by oral sex.
+If you want a personalised probability based on your exact details, use the assessment.

 Is giving oral sex riskier than receiving it?